-Bede is the N8’s Power and GPU-based high-performance computing (HPC) platform.
+Bede is the N8’s Tier 2 Power and GPU-based high-performance computing (HPC) platform.

-Unlike traditional x86 platforms, Bede is GPU-based and makes use of NVIDIA’s NV Link high-bandwidth interconnects to move tensor outputs between the GPU and system memory.
+Bede uses IBM POWER9 CPUs connected to NVIDIA Tesla V100 GPUs that enable it to tackle larger problems and higher resolution imagery than has previously been possible.
 This unique architecture is ideally suited to artificial intelligence (AI) and machine learning (ML) applications.
 Bede will also be able to work with much higher resolution imagery than has previously been possible.

 Since the system was handed over on 17 August, the team at Durham University have been working to fully commission the system ready for its formal launch.
 They have tailored the hardware and software environments to make it as easy as possible for researchers to maximise the benefits of the system’s unique GPU-based architecture.

 Researchers who wish to use the system should visit the N8 CIR website for details of the application process: https://n8cir.org.uk/supporting-research/facilities/nice/bede-docs/bede_registrations/

 Experienced users of high-performance platforms will be familiar with accessing a system such as Bede.
 However, researchers new to HPC shouldn’t be put off from applying for access.
 As part of the Bede project, each of the universities are employing a full-time equivalent research software engineer (RSE) to help researchers to work with Bede and encourage improvements in research code and coding habits.
 These RSEs will support researchers to access and utilise HPC in their work, a key goal of the group that manages Bede on behalf of the N8.

 The system is not restricted to N8 CIR’s current research priorities of Digital Health and Digital Humanities.
 Researchers from all academic domains should consider applying for access.
 Each of the N8 Universities have equal access to the machine.
 In addition, there is a separate allocation for non-N8 EPSRC-funded researchers.